 Queen Mary arrived in France.
 Four girls all also called Mary and coming from noble families were chosen to accompany the Queen.
 Known as the 'Four Maries' the girls were Mary Beaton, Mary Fleming, Mary Livingston and Mary Seton.
 They landed, possibly, at Roscoff on the north-west coast of France.

-Mary stays at Morlaix
+Mary recovers at Morlaix

 As a result of the Dissolution of the Monasteries land ownership changed and where previously villagers had access to the land it was now fenced off just to allow sheep to graze.
 This made village life difficult and in East Anglia resulted in a rebellion.
 Lead by Robert Kett, a landowner himself who had sympathy for the rights of the poor, the rebels set-up camp at Mousehold Heath near Norwich and then took possession of the city itself.
 An army was sent by the government to put down the rebelion.
 The rebels were no match for the trained army led by the Earl of Warwick and the leaders were captured.
 Robert Kett was hanged as a traitor.